 LIVESTOCK SALES: There are several sales scheduled during the run of the Stock Show.
 Your attendance and participation in these sales can be very beneficial and will be greatly appreciated.

-JUNIOR SALE OF CHAMPIONS:

-- This sale presents an opportunity for the young exhibitors who show champions and prize winners in each class of the Junior Market Livestock Show to sell their animals.
+JUNIOR SALE OF CHAMPIONS: This sale presents an opportunity for the young exhibitors who show champions and prize winners in each class of the Junior Livestock Show to sell their animals.
 Purchasing an animal is an excellent way to support the Show and help a young person reap reward for their hard work and good performance.
-Approximately 290 steers, barrows, sheep and goats sell.
+More than 250 steers, barrows, sheep and goats sell.
 You can conveniently arrange your purchase through either the Stock Show Syndicate or Agricultural Development Fund.
 Or just come and bid at the sale, held at 9:00 a.m. on the last Saturday of the Stock Show.

 RANCH HORSE SHOW AND SALE: Support of this prestigious event as a participant at the sale is a meaningful way to get involved and benefit the Stock Show.
 The event will be held the first Sunday of the Show.